Mike Williams Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 Matchup vs. Denver

-- Williams' 58.1 receiving yards per game in his eight career matchups against the Broncos are 6.6 more than his over/under for Sunday's game.
+- In his eight matchups against the Broncos, Williams' 58.1 receiving yards average is 7.6 more than his over/under for Sunday's game (50.5).

-- In eight matchups with the Broncos, Williams has had a TD catch twice, but never more than one in any single game.
+- Williams, in eight matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- The Broncos are conceding 233.4 passing yards per game this year, the NFL's ninth-ranked pass defense.
+- The 233.4 passing yards the Broncos yield per game makes them the NFL's ninth-ranked pass defense this season.

-- The Broncos have allowed 13 touchdowns through the air (1.3 per game).
-They are third in the league in that category.
+- With 13 passing TDs allowed this season, the Broncos defense is ranked third in the NFL.

 Recent Performances